Preamble

 Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
 The Seats of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year; and if Vacancies happen by Resignation, or otherwise, during the Recess of the Legislature of any State, reserve Members appointed by the Upper House of the state legislature shall fill vacancies, but the Executive of such State shall issue writs of election to replace such reserve Members: Provided, That the legislature of any State may empower the executive thereof to make temporary appointments until the people fill the vacancies by election as the legislature may direct.

-No Person shall be a Senator who shall not have attained to the Age of twenty-five Years, and been seven Years a Citizen of the United States, nor shall any person be elected as a Senator more than three times, and who shall not, when elected, be an Inhabitant of that State for which they shall be chosen, or attained an Age of the median Age of death within the United States.
-The State of the Senator thereof shall have the power to set term limits, but not durations, for Senators from their State.
+No Person shall be a Senator who shall not have attained to the Age of twenty-five Years or attained the Age of seventy Years, and been seven Years a Citizen of the United States, nor shall any person be elected as a Senator more than three times, and who shall not, when elected, be an Inhabitant of that State for which they shall be chosen.

 The Vice President of the United States shall be President of the Senate, but shall have no Vote, unless they be equally divided.